Elder Sexual Abuse

 What to Do If You Suspect Elder Sexual Abuse in California

 Sexual elder abuse is illegal and criminally punishable.
-If you suspect your loved one is suffering from sexual elder abuse, and is in immediate danger, call your local authorities.
+Do you suspect your loved one is suffering from sexual elder abuse?
+If you believe your loved one is in immediate danger, call your local authorities.

-You should also try to speak with your loved one in private about any physical or behavioral signs you have noticed that may indicate sexual abuse.
-Though this is an uncomfortable and painful situation, listen to your loved one about what he or she has to say about the signs you point out.
-Document this conversation the best you can.
+In addition, you should also try to speak with your loved one in private.
+Discuss any physical or behavioral signs you have noticed that may indicate sexual abuse.
+This may be an uncomfortable and painful situation.
+However, listen to your loved one about what he or she has to say about the signs you point out.
+Then, document this conversation the best you can.

 - Call your local authorities.